SiliconLabs/wifi_combo_applications/iot-pa-wifi-web_page_with_real_time_data/readme.md

 The following section describes how to set up Simplicity IDE in Windows Operating System.

-1. Ensure the RS9116 NCP module is pre-loaded with 2.5.1 firmware released by Silicon Labs following the steps mentioned in https://docs.silabs.com/rs9116-wiseconnect/latest/wifibt-wc-getting-started-with-pc/update-evk-firmware.
+1. Ensure the RS9116 NCP module is pre-loaded with 2.5.1 firmware (RS9116W.2.5.1.0.5.rps) following the steps mentioned in https://docs.silabs.com/rs9116-wiseconnect/latest/wifibt-wc-getting-started-with-pc/update-evk-firmware.

 2. Launch the Simplicity Studio IDE on your PC.